stephenverderame/cpp_book/src/functional/functional_types.md

     any.emplace<std::string>("something new");
 }
 ```
 Getting a value stored from an any can be done with `std::any_cast`.
-We can also construct an any with s`td::make_any`. `any_cast` allows type safe retrieval of the value in the any.
+We can also construct an any with `std::make_any`.
+`any_cast` allows type safe retrieval of the value in the any.
 It will throw an exception if the RTTI of the type parameter and the stored value do not match.

 ```C++
 auto anything = std::make_any(20);